cpolishak/projects/03-css-bootstrap/project1/README.md

 To be deployed on a locally hosted environment or live server.
 ##
-To do so - Clone all files to local environment
+To do so - Clone all files to local environment.
+Then open any of the html files to see pages.

 ## Built With